 Targeted Interventional Approach Information from genetic and hormonal assays was used to devise nutrigenomic interventions aimed at modulating highrisk genes and metabolic pathways (Figure 3).
-Nutrigenomic interventions target the transcription of genes to mRNA, the translation of mRNA to proteins,
+Nutrigenomic interventions target the transcription of genes to mRNA,

-The supplement form of diindolylmethane (DIM), known as DIM-Pro, has been shown to upregulate the metabolism of E_1 and E_2 into the anticarcinogenic 2-OHE1 and 2-OHE2 metabolites, respectively.
-S-adenosylmethionine (SAM) supplements, known as SAM-E, are also able to increase the detoxification of carcinogenic E_1 and E_2 metabolites into their stable and excretable 2-methoxy and 4-methoxy counterparts.
-SAM-E is also postulated to enhance the enzymatic degradation of catecholamines, which are secreted in response to stress and could be implicated in the association between stress and breast carcinogenesis.
+The supplement form of diindolylmethane (DIM), known as DIM-Pro, has been shown to upregulate the metabolism of E1 and E2 into the anticarcinogenic 2-OHE1 and 2-OHE2 metabolites, respectively.7 S-adenosylmethionine (SAM) supplements, known as SAM-E, are also able to increase the detoxification of carcinogenic E1 and E2 metabolites into their stable and excretable 2-methoxy and 4-methoxy counterparts.8 SAM-E is also postulated to enhance the enzymatic degradation of catecholamines, which are secreted in response to stress and could be implicated in the association between stress and breast carcinogenesis.